adamhipster/blogapp/static/markdown_editor/readme.md

+I downloaded this from (https://github.com/timsayshey/Ghost-Markdown-Editor)(timsayshey/Ghost-Markdown-Editor).
+I created one new file called showdown_client.js in order to see how the markdown got parsed.
+All the other files are untouched -- if I'm not mistaken.

+The original readme from timsayshey:

 # Ghost Markdown Editor

 Pulled this from Ghost ( http://ghost.org/features ).
 Its a responsive jquery markdown editor with instant preview.